Comprehensive Guide to Index Management in Magento 2

 3. and Indexer.

 This is the representation of the original data for improved reading/searching.
-They can include aggregations results, as well as different calculations.
-By using a special algorithm, an index content can be restored from a dictionary.
+They can include aggregation results, as well as different calculations.
+By using a special algorithm, the index content can be restored from a dictionary.

-The indexer implies an object creating an index.
+The indexer implies an object that creates an index.

 When you understand why you need indexers and know the indexing terminology, it’s time for little coding.
 So, the next part we have dedicated to the creation of a Magento 2 custom indexer.

-Getting back to Magento 2 Product Labels extension, when developing the module we came to the conclusion that we need to create a custom indexer for it.
+Getting back to the Magento 2 Product Labels extension, when developing the module, we came to the conclusion that we need to create a custom indexer for it.

 What made us think so?